devded/Compiler-Design-Lab/README.md

 ## Problem statement
-Imagine the syntax of a programming language construct such as _while-loop_ --
+Imagine the syntax of a programming language construct such as while-loop
 ```
 while ( condition )
 begin